Admission Requirements

 If you currently have or will have an undergraduate degree other than in Speech Language Hearing Sciences (or Communication Sciences and Disorders) you will be considered a “leveling” student, meaning that you need to take prerequisite courses before entering the graduate program.

-SLP Prerequisite Courses
+SLP Prerequisite Requirements

 Students entering the MA program in speech-language pathology must complete required prerequisite coursework prior to entering the SLP graduate program.
 The chart below lists the prerequisite content needed as well as the courses offered at the University of Cincinnati that fulfill these requirements.